 Focusing on intuitive website navigation

 Your website should not look like a treasure map to your visitors.
-Navigating through your website should not be a maze-like experience; it should be straightforward and easy.
+Navigating through your website should not be a maze-like experience; it should be straightforward.
 There should be a seamless transition from one page to another.

 Achieving an intuitive website navigation is crucial for your success.
 To achieve this goal, here are some characteristics that your website should have: